Need More Information? Please email the sponsor(s) for the desired organization.

 Best Friends is an organization that pairs special needs students with regular education students.
 We invite all to get involved either as a Mustang Friend, where students are matched in small groups with other students, Social Friend, where students can come to meetings and activities and just have fun, or Lunch Friends, where students can have lunch on a regular basis with a student.
 Our goal is to make new friends, touch the lives of everyone on campus, and integrate all students into activities at Friendswood High School.

 (BPA) is a national organization giving students the opportunity to sharpen their business skills and compete on a regional, state and national level.
 By joining BPA, you can develop skills to work efficiently, develop competence in business occupations, develop student leadership skills and become a member of the National Technical Honor Society.
 We meet on the 1st and 3rd Tuesday at 4:00 p.m. and Wednesday at 8 a.m. each month in Room 601.
-If you are interested in joining BPA, please contact Lisa Sargent or Jane Pearce.
+If you are interested in joining BPA, please contact Lisa Sargent, Jane Pearce or Melanie Crocker.

 Saluting Our Soldiers is an organization devoted to supporting our deployed service men and women in Afghanistan and Iraq by sending care packages stuffed with items that are hard to come by.
 Meetings are every other Monday in room 901 to help plan care packages, special meals and other activities.